 Tamoxifen is associated with higher risk of endometrial cancer for women who have not had a hysterectomy and higher risk of developing blood clots, among other side effects.
 However, there are some foods that can protect against endometrial cancer and blood clots while not interfering with tamoxifen's effectiveness.

-Certain selective serotonin reuptake inhibitor (SSRI) antidepressants such as Paxil and Prozac, as well as some other medications, have been found to interfere with tamoxifen treatment in some women and should be avoided.
+Certain selective serotonin reuptake inhibitor (SSRI) antidepressants such as Paxil (paroxetine) and Prozac (fluoxetine), as well as the serotonin antagonist and reuptake inhibitor Oleptro (trazodone), have been found to interfere with tamoxifen treatment in some women and should be avoided.
 Exposure to light at night suppresses melatonin production, which in turn can lead to tamoxifen resistance.
 Regular aspirin use appears to enhance the effectiveness of tamoxifen.

 Tamoxifen and body weight